-3.2.3.5 Slab Bracket #4093: This bracket is used to underpin and raise existing concrete floor slabs to support axial compressive loading.
+3.2.2.5 Slab Bracket #4093: This bracket is used to underpin and raise existing concrete floor slabs to support axial compressive loading.
 The slab bracket consists of two 20-inch-long (508 mm) steel channels (long channels) spaced 31/2 inches (89 mm) apart, with two sets of 6-inchlong (152 mm) channels (short channels) welded flange-toflange (face-to-face) and then factory-welded to the top side of each end of the long channels.
 One-quarter-inch-thick-by-4-inch-by-5-inch (6 mm by 102 mm by 127 mm) steel plates are factory-welded on the bottom on each end of the long channels.
-The bracket sleeve is 3 1/2-inch-outside-diameter (73 mm) steel tube factory-welded to and centered between the two long channels.
+The bracket sleeve is 31/2-inch-outside-diameter (73 mm) steel tube factory-welded to and centered between the two long channels.
 Two 1-inch-diameter (25 mm) coupling hex nuts are factory-welded to the long channels on each side of the bracket sleeve.
 Once the 2'/8-inchoutside-diameter (73 mm) pile has been installed, the pile is cut approximately 6 inches above the bracket.
-Two 1-inchdiameter (25 mm) all-thread bolts are installed in matching hex nuts which are factory-welded to each side of the bracket sleeve.
+Two 1-inch-diameter (25 mm) all-thread bolts are installed in matching hex nuts which are factory-welded to each side of the bracket sleeve.
 A 3/4-inch-thick (19 mm) support strap is then placed over the all-thread bolts and centered on top of the pile.
-The support strap is then attached to the bracket with two 1-inch (25 mm) hex nuts screwed down on the allthreads.
-This bracket is only used with the helical pile system.
-Figure 8 contains additional details.
+The support strap is then attached to the bracket with two 1-inch (25 mm) hex nuts screwed down on the all-threads.
+Figure 6 contains additional details.